The selection of materials is driven by the principles defined in Idea Exchange's Mission, Vision, Values and Goals. The purpose of this policy is to:

 4.2 Idea Exchange does not promulgate particular beliefs or views, nor is the provision of access to a particular belief or view equivalent to an endorsement.

-4.3 Idea Exchange believes in the freedom of the individual, and the right and obligation of parents and guardians to develop, interpret and instil their values upon their own household.
+4.3 Idea Exchange believes in the freedom of the individual, and the right and obligation of parents and guardians to develop, interpret and instill their values upon their own household.
 The responsibility for what children under the age of 13 read or view rests with their parents and legal guardians.

 While children under the age of 13 are encouraged to use the juvenile collections, as well as the electronic resources and web sites recommended on the Idea Exchange web site for children, selection of materials for the adult collection and provision of Internet services is not restricted by the possibility that children may obtain access to information their parents consider inappropriate.